Connecticut Lottery: Lotto!

 Connecticut's in-house jackpot game, Lotto!, is drawn Tuesdays and Friday nights.
-Six numbers are drawn from a field of 44; the 6/44 matrix has been used continuously since 1989, when the game's name was its original name, Connecticut Lotto(without an exclamation point.)
+Six numbers are drawn from 1 to 44; the 6/44 matrix has been used continuously since 1989, when the game's name was its original name, Connecticut Lotto (without an exclamation point).

-The minimum jackpot is $1,000,000(annuitized; payable in 21 equal yearly installments unless the cash option is chosen.)
-Unusually, the Lotto! jackpot increases only when its Tuesday night drawing is not won.
-The minimum increase in the jackpot is $100,000 until won.
-Players win $2 by matching three of the six numbers drawn; a parimutuel prize is won with at least four numbers.
+The minimum jackpot is $1,000,000 (annuitized; payable in 21 equal yearly installments unless the cash option is chosen.)
+The jackpot rolls upon the sales of the game (until it is won), with a guaranteed minimum increase in the jackpot of $100,000.
+The jackpot has the potential to grow to more than $25,000,000.
+The Biggest jackpot thus far is $25.8 million which was won in November of 2019.
+Players win by matching at least three of the six numbers drawn; a parimutuel prize is won by matching at least 4 numbers and a guaranteed $2 prize in won for matching 3 numbers.

 What is now Lotto! began in 1983 as Connecticut Lotto, a 6/36 game.
-The matrix was changed to 6/40 in 1986, and to the current 6/44 in 1989.(The then-current game logo was 36, 40, or 44 yellow squares forming a rectangle, reflecting the game matrix.)
+The matrix was changed to 6/40 in 1986, and to the current 6/44 in 1989(The then-current game logo was 36, 40, or 44 yellow squares forming a rectangle, reflecting the game matrix.).
 The cash option was added in 1997.

 The game became Wild Card Lotto in 1998(adding a seventh ball, which was used for additional lower-tier prizes, but not for the jackpot).
 Due to slumping sales, Wild Card Lotto was dropped and Classic Lotto introduced Memorial Day weekend in 1999.

-The name Classic Lotto was retired on Saturday, March 9, 2013(which did not coincide with it being drawn), as the game's name became Lotto! the next day, although the format was not changed.(Lotto! tickets, including Advance Action, purchased on or before March 9, 2013 have "Classic Lotto" printed on them, but were valid for draw(s) under the new name.
+The name Classic Lotto was retired on Saturday, March 9, 2013 (which did not coincide with it being drawn), as the game's name became Lotto! the next day, although the format was not changed (Lotto! tickets, including Advance Action, purchased on or before March 9, 2013 have "Classic Lotto" printed on them, but were valid for draw(s) under the new name.
 As the 6/44 matrix was not changed, "Classic Lotto" bet slips can still be used).

 Keno

 On April 25, 2016, the CT Lottery began offering Keno.
 It is drawn at four-minute intervals, with over 300 drawings daily.
-An agreement with Connecticut's two tribal casinos, Foxwoods and Mohegan Sun, was necessary to allow the Lottery permission to offer Keno; unlike in the two casinos, Lottery keno players need only to be at least 18 years old instead of 21.(The agreement allows Lottery tickets to be sold on tribal property, in areas accessible to those under 21; Mohegan Sun also houses one of Connecticut's "High-Tier Claim Centers" for claiming prizes of $600 to $5,000).
+An agreement with Connecticut's two tribal casinos, Foxwoods and Mohegan Sun, was necessary to allow the Lottery permission to offer Keno; unlike in the two casinos, Lottery keno players need only to be at least 18 years old instead of 21.
+(The agreement allows Lottery tickets to be sold on tribal property, in areas accessible to those under 21; Mohegan Sun also houses one of Connecticut's "High-Tier Claim Centers" for claiming prizes of $600 to $5,000).

 Keno wagers may be made at any Connecticut Lottery retailer, although only those in a "social" setting have a monitor for witnessing the computer-drawn numbers.